 The Phantom brake is one I had handy and rather than bother with the detent pin, I used a crush washer.

 The FCG retaining wire self destructed as I pulled it out (I hate those things) and replaced it with a plate.
+[We have a new fire control retaining plate that is the proper dimensions for all AKM style fire control groups.]

 The fixed stock was secured via a long wood screw that went though the integral Yugo grip nut.
 I was impressed that they did this without harming the 6mm threads in the nut.
 I just used one of our full length screws and away I went.